gbdev/pandocs/content/Reducing_Power_Consumption.md

 instruction can extend battery life anywhere from 5% to 50% or possibly more.

-When waiting for a VBlank event, this would be a BAD example:
+When waiting for a V-Blank event, this would be a BAD example:

 ```
  .wait: